Hops and Dreams

 By Lauren Jackson September 10, 2025

-Mid-September is barreling towards us, and it doesn't just mean pumpkin-spiced lattes for all—it also means Oktoberfest.
+October is here, and it doesn't just mean pumpkin-spiced lattes for all—it also means Oktoberfest.
 A tradition that began in Germany in the early 1800s, Oktoberfest is a month-long celebration that begins on Sept.
 20 this year.
 Its traditions include ample beer drinking, polka dancing, bratwursts galore and its unofficial sport: Masskrugstemmen, in which a one-liter glass stein is filled with beer, and whoever can hold it the longest with their arm outstretched wins.
 (A workout and a delicious quaff?
 Sign us up, stat.)
-Here where you can celebrate this year.
+Here's where you can celebrate this year.

 A Month of Oktoberfest at Edelweiss Restaurant